-Pedro’s work asks the question: what if interfaces would share part of our body?
-Pedro has materialized this idea by creating interactive system based on electrical muscle stimulation.
+One specific flavor of such devices that Pedro has extensively explored is devices that borrow the user’s muscles by means of electrical muscle stimulation.
 These devices use part of the wearer’s body for output, i.e., the computer can output by actuating the user’s muscles with electrical impulses, causing it to move involuntarily.
 The wearer can sense the computer’s activity on their own body by means of their sense of proprioception.
 Pedro’s wearable systems have shown to (1) increase realism in VR, (2) provide a novel way to access information through proprioception, and (3) serve as a platform to experience and question the boundaries of our sense of agency.

-Previous research interests also included: (1) allowing ideas to flow faster, such as through interactive sketching, modeling & interactive fabrication; (2) acoustic interfaces, such a smart(er) touchscreen that is able to differentiate touch contacts, such as nails, knuckles, feet or even everyday objects.
+2. My previous research interests also included: (1) allowing ideas to flow faster, such as through interactive sketching, modeling & interactive fabrication; (2) acoustic interfaces, such a smart(er) touchscreen that is able to differentiate touch contacts, such as nails, knuckles, feet or even everyday objects.
 My master thesis was a large-scale multitouch table for DJing.
+My PhD thesis was interactive systems based on electrical muscle stimulation.

-As an artist I play turntables like they are full-fledged instruments, which means they can be bowed, percussed, scratched, subverted & hacked.
+3. As an musician I play turntables as a full-fledged instrument, which means they can be bowed, percussed, scratched, subverted & hacked.
 I make my own needles and records using circuit-bending and acrylic cutting.
 I engage in collaboration with visual artists, performance & improvisors.
 My music has its own place here.

-Email me at pedrolopes -a.t.- hpi.de
+Email me at pedrolopes -a.t.- uchicago.edu